odnxmrx/visionboard/README.md

 ## New Year's Resolution

+Aldair's:

+**New Year's Resolution 2025:**
+Embrace continuous learning by dedicating time each week to mastering new skills or technologies.

+**Reflection on 2024:**
+This year taught me the importance of resilience and adaptability, reminding me that challenges often lead to unexpected growth.

+Armando's:

 **New Year’s Resolution for 2025:**
 Continue learning and growing professionally, focusing on mastering new technologies and strengthening personal projects.